gamergugi/gamergugi/README.md

 # Hi, I'm 𝓰𝓪𝓶𝓮𝓻_𝓰𝓾𝓰𝓲👋

-> "We are the strongest." — Suguru Geto
+> "Are you the strongest because you're Satoru Gojo or are you Satoru Gojo because you're the strongest?" — Suguru Geto

 I am a developer from Denmark, currently learning the foundations of software engineering.
 Inspired by my brother **Zuntie**, I'm diving into the world of code to build my own tools and games.